Bitburg: Transport

+The nearest airports are Luxembourg Airport (61 km away) and Hahn Airport (79 km away).

 Points of interest

 The Regional Museum of Bitburg-Prüm is housed in a former agricultural school.
 It contains numerous artifacts of the history of Bitburg and the Eifel Region in general.

 In the cultural centre Haus Beda are exhibited works of the Düsseldorf painter Fritz von Wille (1860–1941), the Eifel's most widely known artist.
 More than 100 paintings are on display, including Die blaue Blume, Mosenberg, Burg Reifferscheid im Winter and Ein klarer Tag.

 International relations

 Bitburg is partnered or twinned with: